Research into treating bowel cancer

 One trial is comparing a new drug called HA-Irinotecan with standard irinotecan chemotherapy.
 Some people with bowel cancer that has spread have irinotecan with fluorouracil (also known as 5FU) and a vitamin called folinic acid.
 This combination of drugs is called FOLFIRI chemotherapy.
 HA-Irinotecan combines irinotecan with a substance called hyaluronic acid (HA).
 HA can help to get more irinotecan into cancer cells.
 The aims of the trial are to see if HA-Irinotecan works better than irinotecan and to learn more about the side effects.
 You can find detailed information about the HA-Irinotecan trial on our clinical trials database.

 Another trial is comparing etirinotecan pegol with standard irinotecan chemotherapy for advanced bowel cancer.
-It is for people who have a genetic change called a K-ras mutation.
-Etrinotecan pegol is irinotecan combined with a structure called polyethylene glycol (PEG) added.
+The people taking part have a genetic change called a K-ras mutation.
+Etrinotecan pegol is irinotecan with a structure called polyethylene glycol (PEG) added to it.
 This technology may help the drug stay in the body for longer.
-You can find more information about the etirinotecan pegol trial on our clinical trials database.
+You can find information about the etirinotecan pegol trial on our clinical trials database.

-Doctors usually treat bowel cancer that has spread to the liver with chemotherapy followed by surgery to remove the cancer in the liver (liver metastases) then more chemotherapy.
+Doctors usually treat bowel cancer that has spread to the liver with chemotherapy followed by surgery to remove the cancer in the liver (liver metastases), then more chemotherapy.
 This is the standard treatment.
 The EPOC B trial is a pilot study looking at whether giving all the chemotherapy after surgery is better than the standard treatment.
 They hope that not having chemotherapy before surgery will reduce the risk of surgery side effects.
-This trial is funded by Cancer Research UK.

 Capecitabine is a form of the chemotherapy drug fluorouracil that you take as a tablet.
-It is used to treat bowel cancer.
 One of the side effects of this and similar drugs is hand foot syndrome, or palmar plantar syndrome.
 The palms of your hands and the soles of your feet may become red, sore or numb.
 This can be painful.

 Doctors often prescribe a tablet called pyridoxine (vitamin B6) to help control hand foot syndrome.
 But studies have had mixed results on how well this works.
 A small Korean trial found that it did not help people taking capecitabine for bowel cancer.
 But recent results from the UK CAPP-IT trial found that pyridoxine did appear to reduce the rate of hand foot syndrome.